top of page

 We understand that the state of California required evaporative loss systems for fuel tanks for foreign cars as of 1970, but Citroën received a one year exemption from the state since they were unable to comply in time for 1970 models.
 But by 1971, Citroën was able to bring the cars into compliance and thus 1971 and 1972 DS’s had the charcoal canister.
 Note that by 1971, evaporative loss systems were not only a California requirement, but were also a federal requirement.

-The charcoal canister was mounted inside the front right fender and had hoses to the air cleaner and to the fuel tank.
+The charcoal canister was mounted inside the front right fender and had hoses to the air cleaner and to the vapor recovery tank in the right rear fender well.
 The air cleaner itself was unique on USA cars since it had a spigot for the charcoal canister hose (see photo).

 This system also included a plastic vapor recovery tank that was mounted in the right wheel well area (item #1 in the parts book snippet).